Your Helpful Guide to Safe Medications During Pregnancy

 Medications for constipation

 For most people, constipation is fewer than three bowel movements a week.
 This uncomfortable situation occurs twice more in women than in men [72].
-And about 13-38% pregnant women suffer from constipation [73].
+And about 13-38% of pregnant women suffer from constipation [73].

 There are many factors that may promote the development of constipation or its worsening during pregnancy: